AlexandreStang/quintes/README.md

-# Quiz about the Circle of Fifths
+#  Circle of Fifths Quiz

 > An interactive website designed to help users learn and test their knowledge of the Circle of Fifths.
 The site
 > features a multiple-choice quiz where questions are randomly generated from a few question types,